-Clarkston was engaged by a pre-commercial biotech company for an operational excellence in quality project.
+Clarkston was engaged by a clinical-stage biotech company for an operational excellence in quality project.
 This client is a leading developer of novel cancer therapeutics with the goal of significantly improving patient outcomes.
 As a fully integrated oncology drug research and development company, they have established a track record of accomplishments, including advancing the research and development of multiple compounds and clinical programs.
 A mock audit identified gaps in the current cGxP processes that would prevent the company from passing a PAI inspection.
 In support of their clinical pipeline and future product commercialization the client was looking for a partner to help them identify gaps and build compliant and sustainable business processes.

 Clarkston Consulting was engaged to work with this client to design and support future capabilities, assess their QMS processes and define their Quality Management Systems (QMS).
 Additionally, Clarkston supported the mock PAI inspection.
 The client’s partnership with Clarkston resulted in a defined quality organization role and responsibilities process and business strategy overall.
 They also benefitted from